demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 ![](/img/clojure/blog/ecom-middleware/message-handling-process.png)

-1. Upon receiving the message, we log the message as an OMS event to keep track of the messages that we recieved from the OMS.
+1. Upon receiving the message, we log the message as an OMS event to keep track of the messages that we received from the OMS.

-2. Then we parse the message, if it is a failure, we will be logging it as a error in the form of a System event.
+2. Then we parse the message.
+If it is a failure, we will be logging it as an error in the form of a System event.

 3. If parsing is successful, for each channel in the message, we check whether the given channel exists.

 4. If the channel exists, we will be performing the respective operation in the marketplace.
-If the operation succucceeds, we log it as a domain success event else we log it as a domain failure event.
+If the processing succeeds, we log it as a domain success event else we log it as a domain failure event.

 5. If the channel not found, we'll be logging as a system event.

 Events from steps two to five, treats the OMS event (step one) as the parent event.

-In the rest of the blog post, we'll be talking about the implemantion of Ranging message and the marketplace [Tata-CliQ](https://www.tatacliq.com/) alone.
+In the rest of the blog post, we'll be talking about the implementation of Ranging message and the marketplace [Tata-CliQ](https://www.tatacliq.com/) alone.

 ### Revisiting Event Spec

-As a first step towards implementing this unified message handling, let's start from adding the event type `:oms`.
+As a first step towards implementing this unified message handling, let's start from adding the spec for the `:oms` event type.

 ```diff
 # src/wheel/middleware/event.clj